matmkim/matmkim.github.io/_pages/work.md

 Currently serving as an AI system developer in the Republic of Korea Air Force.

--  Developing Computer Vision and Speech-to-Text(STT) systems
+-  Researching and developing military-specific Computer Vision and Speech-to-Text(STT) systems

 ### AIBIZON AI LAB